-Do you have fallen branches and limbs from the recent storms?
+Do you have fallen branches and limbs from a storm?
 Here are options for storm debris removal and guidelines to help you get it set out correctly and collected.

 Storm debris drop off